 How Stress Affects Our Bodies and How We Undo the Damage

-The holidays are behind us, with Christmas and Hanukkah being the last wonderful holidays of 2019, followed by New Year’s Day.
-From overeating at Thanksgiving, to hurried last minute Christmas shopping, to making New Year resolutions, who can say they didn’t experience any stress?
+From overeating at Thanksgiving, to hurried last minute holiday shopping, to making New Year resolutions, who can say they didn’t experience any stress?

 Stress in general has a debilitating effect on our entire body.
 The body responds to our choice to ignore or react to stress, whether it is expected holiday stress, the unexpected stress brought on by circumstances beyond our control, or less obvious everyday encounters.